XuaTheGrate/Abyss/README.md

 You will lose control of battle while this is open.
 * Refactored how healing items work via using a TargetSession during battle.
 * Fix circular import bug by moving sessions to its own file.

+## Misc
+Join the support server via [this link](https://discordapp.com/invites/hkweDCD) to receive updates and special features, or to voice your opinion on what should be changed or added.

 ## Take control of your inner Demon!